zack-bitcoin/amoveo/docs/design/byzantine_rationality.md

 ==============

 BFT modelling makes blockchain engineering very easy.
-If we can assume that >2/3rds of the nodes will run exactly the default full node software that we publish, then it is very easy to prove that the system will never break.
+If we can assume that >2/3rds of the nodes will run exactly the default full node software that we publish, then it is very easy to design a system that can never break.

 Scammers want you to believe in BFT because then they can trick you into investing into their broken systems.